smartcatai/smartcat-serge-bootstrap-android-native/README.md

+&nbsp;

+&nbsp;

+### This repository is deprecated.
+Smartcat now has a dedicated workflow, APIs and CLI to work with software localization projects.
+Check out our [Software Localization Projects in Smartcat](https://developers.smartcat.com/software-localization/) guide.

+&nbsp;

+&nbsp;

+---

 # Sample continuous localization project for a native Android application

 This example project has everything you need to localize your native Android application on [Smartcat](https://smartcat.ai/) platform, using a fully automated *continuous localization* approach.